-Servants get the better of their master in The Marriage of Figaro.
+Christian Gerhaher as Figaro (holding veil) confronts the lustful Count (Simon Keenleyside) in The Marriage of Figaro.
 Photo: Mark Douet

 The Marriage of Figaro is sung in Italian with English surtitles.
-Performances are on 29 June; 1, 4, 6, 9, 12, 17 and 19 July.
-Booking opens at 9AM on Wednesday 3 April
+Further performances are on 1, 4, 6, 9, 12, 17 and 19 July.

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|